 Germs may accumulate easy but ridding them from a home simply requires some regular upkeep.

-Firstly, the amount of germs that share our living spaces might come as a surprise to many.
+Firstly, the number of germs are hiding in our living spaces might come as a surprise to many.
 Microorganisms are ever-present in our environment and in our bodies, and many are known to be beneficial — or even essential — for our health.

 Bacteria thrive in moist environments, so why are there a lot of microscopic critters in carpet?
 Germs such as E. coli flourish there, thanks to the crumbs that make up an endless food supply.
 Regular vacuuming will help.
-Our recommendation is a professional carpet cleaning.
+Our recommendation is a professional carpet cleaning or rug cleaning.

 2. TV remotes, telephones and video game controllers